iivmok/SophiaLex/README.md

 Speed
 --------

-The expression show in the above screenshot is lexed, parsed and evaluated in about 0.026 ms on a Intel i7 machine.
+The expression show in the above screenshot is lexed, parsed and evaluated in about 0.026 ms (eg. about 28 times in 1ms) on an Intel i7 machine.

 Why
 --------